 There are neither no changes in the requirements to obtain a family immigration permit.
 For information regarding the requirements for your case type, please follow this link and answer the questions to find the relevant information.

 Suppose you already have a family immigration permit and cannot travel to Norway within the entry deadline stated in your permit.
 In that case, UDI can help you extend the entry deadline.
 You can call us or send us an email by choosing the relevant case type and filling in the contact form.

 To apply for protection in Norway, you must be in Norway or at the Norwegian border to apply.
 It is not possible to apply for asylum in Norway from a different country.
 Afghans who may get residence through the quota refugee scheme must have a direct or indirect connection to Norway.
 There is no quota for receiving refugees from Afghanistan except those who have a connection to Norway.
 If you are outside Afghanistan, please get in touch with UNHCR where you are staying (external website).
 It is the UNHCR that decides whether you can be considered a refugee.

-An application scheme will be established for former employees of the Norwegian armed forces and the Norwegian embassy.
+An application scheme will be established for former locally employed of the Norwegian armed forces and the Norwegian embassy.
 UDI does not currently have more information about this scheme and cannot answer questions about it.
 When the application scheme has been approved, you will find information on the Governments website (external website).

 If you are in Afghanistan and you previously have received a final rejection on an application for protection or another residence permit, the case in which you have received a decision will not be reconsidered.

 Please be aware that the Norwegian authorities have stopped the evacuation in Kabul.